Tomlee03bu/Project2-Stream-Compaction/README.md

   <img src="img/thrust_device_scan_init.png" alt="Nsight timeline showing Thrust DeviceScanInitKernel" width="800">
 </p>

-The CUDA API timeline also showed `cudaStreamSynchronize` during the scan.
-After the scan, `thrust::copy` appeared with `cudaMemcpyAsync`.
+The CUDA API timeline showed `cudaStreamSynchronize` while the scan was running, meaning that the CPU waited for the GPU scan work to finish.
+After the scan completed, Nsight showed a `cudaFree` call.
+A separate `thrust::copy` operation later appeared with `cudaMemcpyAsync`, showing that the copy happened separately from the scan itself.

-This suggests that Thrust breaks the scan into multiple internal GPU stages instead of using one simple kernel.
+This suggests that Thrust performs the scan using multiple internal GPU stages rather than one simple kernel.

 ## Reasoning for our results